 2. Choose your friends wisely.
 I don’t mean the people you invite to your birthday party if anybody still does that anymore.
 I mean the people you friend on social media.
 Remember, more is always better because when it comes to feeling motivated, numbers matter.
 Being motivated to do things requires encouragement and lots of likes and thumbs up, and who do you think is going to give you those?
 People you actually know?
 No. People you actually know are always measuring what they have to do based upon what other people they know are doing.
 That’s why people you know aren’t that encouraging.
 If you do something, then we all have to do something or risk looking bad.
 But on social media, all you have to do is appear to be doing something, and let’s be real, being on social media is doing something.
 So be on it, friend, and friend everybody.

 3. Take a stand.
 Staying motivated is hard when you just squishy-squash your way through life which is how most people live.
 It’s not a fault.
-It’s actually a proven survival method.
+It’s an actual proven survival method.
 So squishy-squash your way through life, for sure, but take a stand everywhere else, like in online comments.
 What you say is important, and the more emphatic and hard-lined you can be, the better.
 When you take a strong stand online, you will naturally be motivated to defend that stand with words, MANY OF THEM IN CAPS SO PEOPLE HEAR YOU AND KNOW YOU’RE SERIOUS AND MOTIVATED.
 And don’t forget exclamation points!
 They!
 Are!
 Very!
 Motivating!!!